microsoft/TypeScript-wiki/tsc-Security-Properties.md

 **Resource consumption.** TypeScript's type system is Turing-complete.
 A crafted input file can cause `tsc` to consume unbounded CPU time or memory during type-checking.
 The compiler provides no built-in timeouts or memory limits.
 Callers operating on untrusted input should enforce resource limits externally (e.g., `ulimit`, cgroups, process timeouts).
 You should not assume that an adverserially-constructed program will successfully typecheck in any bounded amount of time.

 **Crash safety.** `tsc` may gracefully crash, hang, or produce unexpected diagnostics when given adversarial input.
 While most crashes are treated as bugs and fixed when reported, the compiler does *not* guarantee graceful handling of all possible malformed inputs (e.g. an unbounded series of `f(f(f(f(...`).

+## Language Service

+The TypeScript Language Service (LS) only executes in the context of a [trusted workspace (VS Code)](https://code.visualstudio.com/docs/editing/workspaces/workspace-trust) or [trusted folder (VS)](https://learn.microsoft.com/en-us/visualstudio/ide/trust-settings?view=visualstudio).
+Similar to tsc, there are no guaranteed resource caps in the LS, and "hangs" may occur in the presence of adversarial inputs.

 ## Summary